About the woodland

 Gala Policies Management Plan

-At the end of 2024 Scottish Borders Council, the community, and key stakeholders set about developing a new site and habitat management plan for the Policies, which lays out a 10-year vision for the site.
-The Management Plan covers a whole host of work areas including infrastructure improvements, community involvement and habitat restoration actions.
+At the end of 2024, along with the community and key stakeholders, we set about developing a new site and habitat management plan for the Policies, which lays out a 10-year vision for the site.
+The Gala Policies Management Plan covers a whole host of work areas including infrastructure improvements, community involvement and habitat restoration actions.

 More information

-More information about Gala Policies, including walking paths and the other facilities on offer in the area can be found here.
+More information about Gala Policies, including walking paths and the other facilities on offer in the area can be found in our countryside sites pages.